michael-orzel/firebase-login-system/README.md

 # Firebase Login System (ReactJS - Firebase)

-Firebase login system is a simple, fully functioning user authentication application created using firebase auth and React.
+Firebase login system is a simple, fully functioning user authentication application created using firebase auth and react.

 ### Features
 * User registration and sign in with email & password.